-▼ Welcome lighting function (if equipped)
+▼ Welcome lighting function

-The welcome lighting function turns on the low beam headlights for smooth approaching to or exiting from the vehicle at night or in a dark place.
+The welcome lighting function turns on the low beam headlight for smooth approaching to or exiting from the vehicle at night or in a dark place.

 The function is activated while all of the following conditions are met.